JoostVoskuil/azure-devops-gitleaks/README.md

 This Azure DevOps task downloads gitleaks and runs a gitleak scan on the specified location.

+> GitLeaks is no longer maintained by the original author.
+GitLeaks is feature ready.
+There will be no new features added.
+This includes updated configs with updated secret detection rules.
+Consider using an alternative tool like GitHub Advanced Security.

 - Thanks to [Zachary Rice](https://github.com/zricethezav) for creating and maintaining gitleaks.
 - Thanks to [Jesse Houwing](https://github.com/jessehouwing) for providing a gitleaks config that has most of Microsoft's deprecated credscan rules ported to it.